WStoday City Guide Play Banner

 Photo by Desi Lu Pet Portraits via Tucker’s Tap Yard

 Round of a-paws, please.
-Whether you’re in need of a drinking paw-tner at a local brewery, looking to stay in the lap of luxury, or hitting the trails, we’re throwing you a bone.
-Get ready to dig into this guide for dog-friendly spots around the City of Arts and Innovation.
+Whether you’re in need of a drinking paw-tner at a local brewery, hitting the night market, or just dining out, get ready to dig into this guide for dog-friendly spots around the Triad.

 Pro tip: You can use BringFido to find more dog-friendly restaurants, pet-friendly hotels and events, too.